When Capturing Bigfoot premiered at SXSW in March 2026, the world called it groundbreaking. The definitive proof. The smoking gun.

 When the film debuted in 2012, the backlash was immediate and vicious.
 Tom Biscardi and his family received harassment and threats from believers who refused to accept what the evidence showed.
 The film was suppressed.

 In March 2026, Capturing Bigfoot— directed by Marq Evans — premiered at the SXSW Film Festival to international headlines.
-The film presented what it called definitive proof: a newly discovered canister of 16mm film, locked in a safe for over 50 years, showing a man rehearsing in the Bigfoot suit before the 1967 shoot.
+The film presented what it called definitive proof: a newly discovered canister of 16mm film, locked in a safe for nearly 60 years, showing a man rehearsing in the Bigfoot suit before the 1967 shoot.
 Roger Patterson's own son, Clint Patterson, appears in the film acknowledging the hoax.
 Bob Heironimus — the man in the suit — is central to the story.

 The coverage was breathless.
 “Groundbreaking.”
 “Definitive.”
 “The smoking gun.”